garvit-07/Multimodal-AI-System-Ask-Questions-About-Images-/README.md

 - The Streamlit app works with a trained checkpoint OR in demo mode with a pretrained CLIP model

 ## My Contributions
--Fine-tuned the multimodal VQA model on VQA v2 dataset for improved answer accuracy and generalization -Implemented text encoding using BERT, replacing LSTM with contextual embeddings (--use_bert) -Designed and optimized image-text fusion pipeline (feature projection + concatenation + MLP) -Improved training pipeline with hyperparameter tuning (LR, batch size, epochs) and efficient batching -Built modular pipeline (dataset, tokenizer, encoders, inference) for scalability and experimentation -Developed end-to-end system including CLI inference and Streamlit-based web UI -Integrated pretrained vision backbone (ResNet-50) and applied transfer learning for feature extraction
+- Fine-tuned the multimodal VQA model on VQA v2 dataset for improved answer accuracy and generalization
+- Implemented text encoding using BERT, replacing LSTM with contextual embeddings (--use_bert)
+- Designed and optimized image-text fusion pipeline (feature projection + concatenation + MLP)
+- Improved training pipeline with hyperparameter tuning (LR, batch size, epochs) and efficient batching
+- Built modular pipeline (dataset, tokenizer, encoders, inference) for scalability and experimentation
+- Developed end-to-end system including CLI inference and Streamlit-based web UI
+- Integrated pretrained vision backbone (ResNet-50) and applied transfer learning for feature extraction